-Theme Class number of times Description Introduction and in-situ 4 Introduction of course is conducted and in-situ (field) tests are explained. (field) tests 1 Construction of design Construction of design earthquake ground motions is discussed.
+Theme Class number of times Description Introduction and in-situ (field) tests 1 Introduction of course is conducted and in-situ (field) tests are explained.
+Construction of design Construction of design earthquake ground motions is discussed.
 Response spectrum, Fourier earthquake ground 1 spectrum and power spectrum are also discussed from the viewpoint of construction of motions design earthquake ground motions.
 Soil-structure interaction 2 The problem of soil-structure interaction is explained and various models for this problem are introduced.
-Exercise on structural design considering 1 Exercise on structural design considering soil-structure interaction is conducted. soil-structure interaction Seismic damage to soil, 1 pile and foundation 1 Seismic damage to soil, pile and foundation is explained.
-Seismic upgrading 1 Seismic upgrading (structures) is discussed. (structures) 1 Seismic upgrading (soil, 1 pile and foundation) I Seismic upgrading (soil, pile and foundation) is discussed.
-Confirmation of the 1 1D wave propagation problems are formulated and explained from its fundamentals.
-Learning Degree 1 Confirmation of the 1 1D multi-reflection problems of waves are formulated and explained.
-The introduction of the Learning Degree 1 program of SHAKE is also made.
-Confirmation of the 1 3D wave propagation problems are formulated and explained.
-Learning Degree 1 5D wave propagation problems are formulated and explained.
-Confirmation of the 1 2D wave propagation problems are formulated and explained as the simplification of 3D Learning Degree 1 problems.
-Confirmation of the 1 Surface waves (Rayleigh and Love waves) are explained from its fundamentals.
-Learning Degree 1 Confirmation of the 1 Exercise of wave propagation is conducted.
+Exercise on structural design considering soil-structure interaction 1 Exercise on structural design considering soil-structure interaction is conducted.
+Seismic damage to soil, pile and foundation 1 Seismic damage to soil, pile and foundation is explained.
+Seismic upgrading (structures) 1 Seismic upgrading (structures) is discussed.
+Seismic upgrading (soil, pile and foundation) 1 Seismic upgrading (soil, pile and foundation) is discussed.
+Confirmation of the Learning Degree 1 1D wave propagation problems are formulated and explained from its fundamentals.
+Confirmation of the Learning Degree 1 1D multi-reflection problems of waves are formulated and explained.
+The introduction of the program of SHAKE is also made.
+Confirmation of the Learning Degree 1 3D wave propagation problems are formulated and explained.
+Confirmation of the Learning Degree 1 2D wave propagation problems are formulated and explained as the simplification of 3D problems.
+Confirmation of the Learning Degree 1 Surface waves (Rayleigh and Love waves) are explained from its fundamentals.
+Confirmation of the Learning Degree 1 Exercise of wave propagation is conducted.
 1D, 2D wave propagations are treated.
-Learning Degree 1 Excrement of wave propagation is conducted.
-1D, 2D wave propagations are realed.
-Confirmation of the 1 Learning Degree 1
+Confirmation of the Learning Degree 1

-【Textbook(supplemental)】 Suggest in the class.
+[Textbook(supplemental)] Suggest in the class.